-The USA presents a minority situation of unusual diversity and complexity.
-There are seven key minority groupings: Latinos (including Puerto Ricans), African Americans, Asian Pacific Americans, Arab and other Middle Eastern Americans, Native Americans, Native Hawai’ians, and Inuit and Alaska Natives.
-In most cases, these groupings include several distinct subgroups.
+The US presents a minority and indigenous situation of unusual diversity and complexity.
+There are seven key minority and indigenous groupings: Latinos (including Puerto Ricans), African Americans, Asian Americans, Arab and other Middle Eastern Americans, Native Americans, Native Hawai’ians and other Pacific Islanders, and Alaska Natives.
+In most cases, these groupings include multiple distinct communities.

-There are dozens of other distinctive ethnic and religious groups in the USA.
-While some are small immigrant groups that do not yet have sufficient numbers and history to attract notice, others have been relatively successful in reaching accommodation with the dominant population and cannot be said to suffer significant discrimination as minorities in the USA today.
+There are dozens of other distinctive ethnic and religious groups in the US.
+While some are small immigrant groups that do not yet have sufficient numbers and history to attract notice, others have been relatively successful in reaching accommodation with the dominant population and cannot be said to suffer significant discrimination as minorities in the US today.

 Irish, Italian, Polish and other Roman Catholic European immigrants, for example, encountered serious prejudice prior to the Second World War, but have now integrated as ‘whites’.
 Often these groups have maintained their cultural cohesion while achieving economic advancement.

 The Jewish population encompasses both those who practice the Jewish faith and those who identify as Jewish in cultural or ethnic terms.
 According to US Census Bureau estimates, in 2010 the Jewish population was a little over 6.5 million.
 However, some demographic studies by Jewish organizations suggest slightly lower figures.
 Anti-Semitism in the US was widespread and embedded in social and economic structures as recently as the mid-1960s.
 Today, however, Jews partake in every aspect of life, including political and social institutions and the media.
 Nevertheless, organized anti-Semitic violence occurs through hate-group activity.